The Future of Our Living Together

 Tuesday Dialogues for an Einstein Center for Population Diversity in collaboration with Förderfonds Wissenschaft in Berlin

-The series of twelve dialogues which take place on one Tuesday a month, are related to the plan to establish an Einstein Center for Population Diversity in Berlin.
+The series of dialogues that take place on one Tuesday a month are related to the plan to establish an Einstein Center for Population Diversity in Berlin.
 The Förderfonds Wissenschaft in Berlin supports this important initiative in a forward-looking field of research.

 A programme overview of the individual events can be found here: